jeffsslee/js-react-materialui-jeffnote/README.md

 ```

 - npm init
-  - command will initialize a project and create the package. json file
+  - To initialize a project and create the 'package.json' file

 To run the script in the terminal